ZacharyGodfrey/godot-game/README.md

 # Godot Game

-A first attempt at making a game with the Godot engine.
+A first attempt at making a 3D game with the Godot game engine and the Blender modeling software.

 ## Description